vineet2420/Word-Processor/README.md

 # Word-Processor
-Lightweight program returns number of sentences, words, syllables, and flesch score in a document.
+Lightweight program that returns number of sentences, words, syllables, and flesch score in a document.